Flying with Christmas crackers : Find out if your airline will let you travel with the festive faves this Xmas

 Airlines that will accept Christmas crackers

-How many you can take, where to pack and any other essential information you’ll need.
+How many can you take, where to pack and any other essential information you’ll need.

-British Airways | Checked luggage but not US flights | 2 boxes sealed in original packaging |
+British Airways Checked luggage, but not on US flights 2 boxes sealed in original packaging

-Flybe | Checked luggage | 1 box sealed in original packaging |
+Iceland air Checked luggage Sealed in original packaging

-TUI | Checked luggage | Sealed in original packaging |
+TUI Checked and cabin luggage Must be factory-made made sealed in original packaging

-Swiss Airlines | Checked Luggage | Sealed in original packaging |
+SAS Scandinavian Checked luggage Sealed in original packaging

 Anyone attempting to travel without crackers sealed in their original packaging will be forced to leave them behind.
 This also applies if passengers exceed the carrier’s limit on how many can be taken.
 Many airlines allow no more than a single box of 12 crackers.

 For those travelling to America, don’t even think about packing crackers.
 A spokesman for the Transportation Security Administration provided the following unequivocal statement: “These items are prohibited from flying in checked or carry-on bags.
-They are flammable and should not be brought on airplanes.
+They are flammable and should not be brought on aeroplanes.
 They fall in the same category as sparklers and fireworks.”

 Christmas cracker no-fly zone